floriankraemer/floriankraemer.github.io/consulting.markdown

 layout: page
 title: Consulting
 permalink: /services/consulting/
+description: Software architecture consulting, DDD, legacy modernization, and development process optimization.
+Get expert guidance for your team.
+keywords: software architecture consulting, DDD consulting, legacy modernization, code review, TDD, CI/CD, software development consulting
 ---

 <div class="consulting-intro">
-  <p class="intro-text">Do you have the feeling that something is wrong with your software development?
-Do you want to improve your processes, but don't know where to start?
+  <p class="intro-text">Do you feel something is wrong with your <strong>software development</strong>?
+Do you want to improve your <strong>processes</strong> or <strong>architecture</strong>, but don't know where to start?
 Do you need help with a specific problem or project?
-I think I can help you.</p>
+I can help.</p>

   <blockquote class="quote">
-    <p>"*Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better.*"</p>
+    <p>"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better."</p>
     <cite>― Edsger Wybe Dijkstra</cite>
   </blockquote>

   <p class="specialization">I specialize in empowering software development teams to elevate their performance and overcome complex challenges.
-I provide guidance in the following topics.</p>
+I provide guidance in the following areas.</p>
 </div>

+<h2>Services</h2>
 <div class="services-grid">
   <div class="service-item">
     <h3>🔧 Legacy System Modernization</h3>